Skip to main content

 Try All Three Free at Watercooler Puzzles

-Watercooler Puzzles publishes a fresh word search, sudoku, and four other puzzle types every Monday — all free, large print, no download, no ads.
+Watercooler Puzzles offers word search, sudoku, and four other puzzle types — all free, large print, no download, no ads, ready whenever you want to play.
 There is no better way to experiment with different formats and find the combination that works for you than to play them all in one place.
-Try all three free at Watercooler Puzzles this Monday and find out which one earns a permanent slot in your weekly routine.
+Try all three free at Watercooler Puzzles and find out which one earns a permanent slot in your routine.